Cherreads

 "I usually prepare them thoroughly."

-He watched her quietly for a moment before speaking again.
+She almost smiled again, recognizing that her amusement was becoming a major problem.
+He watched her quietly for a long moment before he spoke again.

 "It's been seventy-nine hours now."